gonun13/subway/README.md

 Access Admin Panel to create Meals and Users.
 Place orders at will.
 Public view of all orders available at: <your_ip>:8080/public/orders

+### Relevant info

+Laravel migrations handle database generation but a subway.sql is available.
+You can find migrations and seeds in /database.

+Most of the code is found in /app and views in /resources/views.